 The opioid crisis is still ongoing.
-Projections indicate that at least 1.2 million people in the United States and Canada will die from opioid addiction by 2030 if no changes are made in the pharmaceutical industry and healthcare space.
+Projections indicate that at least 1.2 million people in the United States and Canada will die from opioid addiction by 2030 if no changes are made in the pharmaceutical and healthcare industries.
 In 2022 alone, over 69,000 people in the United States have died from opioid-related causes.

-When Purdue Pharma initially showed this drug to regulators, they falsely described it as less addictive than other opioids.
-After FDA approval is complete, it’s typically left up to the pharmaceutical industry to warn about drug risks.
+When Purdue Pharma showed this drug to regulators, they falsely described it as less addictive than other opioids.
+After FDA approval, it’s typically left up to the pharmaceutical industry to warn about drug risks.
 Purdue Pharma and other big pharmaceutical firms have failed to educate the public about the danger of opioids.

 What Needs to Change?

 The pharmaceutical industry needs to curb the influence of pharmaceutical representatives on general practitioners.
 As the practice currently stands, pharmaceutical representatives often offer kickbacks or incentives for doctors to use their drug instead of opting for another treatment method.
 While direct money offers are illegal, pharmaceutical representatives usually pay physicians for speaking, consulting, meals, or travel.

-Even if drugs have passed regulatory measures, there needs to be more transparency both from doctors and pharmaceutical companies regarding potentially hazardous side effects of drugs.
-While this strategy does not account for the underground use of opioids, it will at the very least curtail direct overexposure to these drugs.
+Even if drugs have passed regulatory measures, there needs to be more transparency from doctors and pharmaceutical companies regarding potentially hazardous side effects of drugs.
+While this strategy does not account for the underground use of opioids, it will, at the very least, reduce direct overexposure to these drugs.

-Government and Healthcare Provider Responses
+Government and Healthcare Provider Responses to the Opioid Crisis

 The government has tasked the Office of the Inspector General for the Department of Health and Human Services with performing high-level audits to review fraud in the pharmaceutical and healthcare industry and strengthen preexisting prevention programs.

 The Center for the Application of Prevention Technologies is another Health and Human Services Internal Program that promotes prevention science at state, tribal, and municipal levels.
-Another program promoted by the Department of Health and Human Services is National Prevention Week in May, which calls attention to the need to prevent substance use at the institutional and home level.
+Another program the Department of Health and Human Services promotes is National Prevention Week in May, which calls attention to the need to prevent substance use at the institutional and home level.

-C & A’s Commitment
+C & A Scientific’s Commitment